rkrux/bitcoincore_prnotes/31404-script-notes.md

  count is pushed first signifying the following witness items count - 1 for `KeyPath` spend & 3 or more for `ScriptPath` spend.
  * `OP_CHECKMULTISIG` is disabled in TapScript.
  * Merkle Path is the string concatenation of the leaf and branch hashes.
-The path length is limited to 128 such hashes.
-The longer the Merkle Path, the larger is the unlocking script.
+ * The longer the Merkle Path, the larger is the unlocking script.
 Thus, more the transaction size and absolute fees.
- * It's recommended to put the commonly used script nearer to the root of the tree, so that the Merkle Path is shorter, and hence lower fees.
+It's recommended to put the commonly used script nearer to the root of the tree, so that the Merkle Path is shorter, and hence lower fees.
+ * 192 (`0xc0`) is the current leaf script version used in Taproot Scripts - `tapscript`.

 ### KeyPath Spending
  * While spending from the `keypath`, a signature from a key is required.
- Multiple keys can be used/aggregated to form the final single key this is possible due to Schnorr Signatures and PubKey Aggregation.
+ Multiple keys can be used/aggregated to form the final single key - this is possible due to Schnorr Signatures and PubKey Aggregation.
 It is tweaked by the script commitment hash and then the signature from the final tweaked key goes in the witness.